ankane/dexter/README.md

 # Dexter

-An automatic indexer for Postgres
+The automatic indexer for Postgres

 ## Installation